-This Practice Note considers the use of specific boilerplate provisions in business-to-consumer (B2C) contracts, namely adjudication, alternative dispute resolution (ADR), arbitration, assignment, definitions and interpretation, entire agreement, force majeure, governing law, jurisdiction, limitation and exclusion of liability, variation and waiver.
+This Practice Note considers the use of specific boilerplate provisions in business-to-consumer (B2C) contracts, namely adjudication, alternative dispute resolution (ADR), arbitration, assignment, definitions and interpretation, entire agreement, force majeure, governing law, jurisdiction, variation and waiver.
 It looks at the Competition and Markets Authority (CMA) guidance ‘Unfair contract terms: CMA37’ in the context of these specific boilerplate provisions.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 This Practice Note considers the meaning and use of conditions precedent in commercial arrangements.
 It also considers typical conditions precedent and drafting issues.What are conditions precedent?A condition precedent in a commercial contract details an event which must take place before:•a

 ContractWhere a contract is made by two or more parties it may contain a promise or obligation made by two or more of those parties.
 Any such promise may be:•joint•several, or•joint and severalWhether an undertaking is joint, several, or joint and several in contract is a question of construction

 Issue estoppel is a sub-species of the res judicata doctrine (see Practice Note: The doctrine of res judicata).
 In addition to the general key requirements for establishing a res judicata (see Practice Note: Key requirements to establish a res judicata), this Practice Note considers the specific